 In this count, because Bob was eliminated, your vote counted for Kim, your second choice.

-Also check out the practice polls for San Francisco.
+Also check out the preliminary results for San Francisco.

 There are about 17 ranked-choice contests held every two years in Alameda County.